kgvinod/qwizkool-docs/DockerServerSetup.md

 browser to launch qwizkool web.
 In addition, the command mounts the build directory of the development environment so that the latest build is always hosted in real time.

+## Configure docker container

-## From the docker container shell, run the following commands:
+From the docker container shell, run the following commands:

 * Install basic components
 `root@c359511b8e09:/# sudo apt-get update`